paulgrove/rapid-mongo/README.md

 }).catch(console.error);
 ```

+After successful installation, the mongo archive will automaticly be removed.

 ## Events

 `RapidMongo` extends the `EventEmitter` class.
 The following events are
 available from the `.on()` methods.

+### verbose

+Verbose messages from `rapid-mongo`.
+Use This to find out what `rapid-mongo`
+is currently doing.

+### progress

+Used during download to indicate progress, `function(percent, mb)`.

 ### stdout